Kelly Tolhurst

-Kelly Jane Tolhurst (born 23 August 1978) is a British politician who has served as the Member of Parliament (MP) for Rochester and Strood since 2015.
+Kelly Jane Tolhurst (born 23 August 1978) is a British politician who served as the Member of Parliament (MP) for Rochester and Strood from 2015 to 2024.
 A member of the Conservative Party, she served as Minister of State for Schools and Childhood from September to October 2022.

 Tolhurst previously served as Parliamentary Under-Secretary of State for Rough Sleeping and Housing from 2020 to 2021, Parliamentary Under-Secretary of State for Aviation and Maritime in 2020 and Parliamentary Under-Secretary of State for Small Business, Consumers and Corporate Responsibility from 2018 to 2020 and was briefly Deputy Chief Whip in 2022.
 She is a former councillor for the Rochester West ward on Medway Council.

 Early life

-Tolhurst was born in Rochester; her father was a local boat builder, Morris Tolhurst.
-She was educated locally at Chapter High School.
+Tolhurst was born in Rochester, where her father Morris Tolhurst was a boat builder.
+She attended Wainscott Primary School in Rochester and Chapter School in Strood, a non-selective state school for girls aged 11 to 18.
 From 2008, she ran a marine survey business, called Tolhurst Associates, with her father, with employment in marketing previous to this point.